Salix bicolor

 Salix bicolor is a species of flowering plant in the family Salicaceae (willows).

 Description

 Salix bicolor can reach a height of 30–50 cm.
 This plant usually develop into a large shrub, but may grow as a multi branched tree of up to 4 m height.
-Branches are glabrous. brown-reddish or chestnut.
+Branches are glabrous, brown-reddish or chestnut color.
 Leaves are yellow-green, glabrous, elliptical or lanceolate with acute apex.
 They are 5–8 cm long and 2–3 cm wide.
 The catkins are produced in early spring, before the leaves.
 They reach 3 × 1 cm, on long peduncles with lanceolate bracts.
-Like all willows this species is dioecious.
+Like all willows, this species is dioecious.
 Flowers bloom from May to June.

 Distribution

 It is present in mountains of Southern Europe.

 Habitat

 This species can be found near streams, waterways and moist subalpine pastures at elevation of 1650–2350 m above sea level.